ccdmb/predector/docs/running.md

   and databases (where applicable) are the same.
   default: don't use any precomputed results.

+--chunk_size <int>
+  The number of proteins to run as a single chunk in the pipeline.
+  The input fasta files are split into chunks for checkpointing and parallelism.
+Reduce this if you are running into RAM errors, but note that nextflow can create a lot of files so this may slow your filesystem down.
+Increase this to produce fewer files, but note that the runtime of each task will be longer so increase resources accordingly.
+For a typical fungal proteome (~15k proteins), setting to 1000 is suitable.
+If running >100k proteins, increasing chunk size to ~10000 may be appropriate.
+  default: 5000

+--signalp6_bsize <int>
+  This sets the batch size used by the SignalP6 neural network.
+  SP6 can use a lot of RAM, and reducing the batch size reduces the memory use at the cost of slower speeds.
+For computers with lots of RAM (e.g. >16GB), increasing this to 64 or higher will speed up.
+  For smaller computers try reducing to 10.
+  default: 32

+--no_localizer
+  Don't run LOCALIZER, which can take a long time and isn't strictly needed for prediction of effectors (it's more useful for evaluation).

+--no_signalp6
+  Don't run SignalP v6.
+We've had several issues running and installing SignalP6.
+This option is primarily here to give users experiencing issues to finish the pipeline without it.
+THIS OPTION WILL BE REMOVED IN A FUTURE RELEASE.

 -r <version>
   Use a specific version of the pipeline.
 This version must match one of the tags on github <https://github.com/ccdmb/predector/tags>.